tismith/tismith.github.io/_posts/2014-01-24-template-metaprogramming-fun.md

 fib n = fib (n-1) + fib (n-2)
 main = putStrLn $ "Fib 5:" ++ (show $ fib 5)
 {% endhighlight %}

+Neat!
+They seem to line up fairly closely when looking at it this way.

 The key to writing recursive templates like this is to use template specialisation as your base case to terminate the recursion.
 It's like pattern matching in Haskell to determine which function definition to use.